YannickPerret/Vir1-Labo/labo-01-first-container/step-3-run-your-image-as-a-container.md

 ```
 [INPUT]
-//TODO
+docker restart petclinic-app

 [OUTPUT]
 //TODO
 ```

-* [ ] Display all running dockers with this output format
+* [x] Display all running dockers with this output format

 <!---->